 Key facts: hydrogen fuel cell electric bus

 - Hydrogen fuel cell buses are environmentally friendly, quiet and efficient.

 - The buses produce no exhaust-pipe emissions and are classed as “zero emission capable.”

-- The buses will rely on Alberta’s first hydrogen vehicle fueling station, which is a collaboration between the Alberta Motor Transport Association and Suncor.
+- The buses will rely on Alberta’s first hydrogen vehicle fuelling station, which is a collaboration between the Alberta Motor Transport Association and Suncor.

 - Hydrogen fuel cell buses have a travel range of up to 480 kilometres.